somestupidguy/awesom3-suits/README.md

-# LethalCompanyTemplate
+# awesom3 suits
-A template for a BepInEx 5 Plugin, using the correct .csproj configuration for Lethal Company modding
+suits for friends